Rajwinder-Singh-19/Major_Project_Formula1_Aerodynamics/README.md

 - **Solver Validation:** Validated the CFD solver using the **Ahmed Body**, a standard benchmark in automotive aerodynamics.

 ## Results and Visulizations
+The following images were captured by visualizing the data in paraview.
+All the relevant value scales for variables are provided in each image.

 | ![Pressure Contours Iso](https://github.com/user-attachments/assets/4453661a-3595-451d-82c3-3442003376d7) |
 |:--:|
 | *Pressure contours* |